Medication Access

 How It Works

-We identify barriers.
+We identify barriers by.

-Understanding exactly what prevents patients from obtaining the medications they need: cost, insurance complexity, pharmacy availability, paperwork burden.
+Understanding exactly what prevents patients from obtaining the medications they need: cost, insurance complexity, pharmacy availability, and paperwork burden.

 We build solutions.

-Creating pathways that address specific barriers, connecting patients to assistance programs, navigating insurance complexity, solving logistics problems.
+Creating pathways that address specific barriers, connecting patients to assistance programs, navigating insurance complexity, and solving logistics problems.

 We measure medications reaching patients.